The Protein Bar vs Protein Powder Debate Just Got a Third Option

 The Science: Why Delivery Format Actually Matters

-Here's what the bar vs. powder debate misses entirely: delivery method affects both compliance and absorption.
+Here's what the bar vs. powder debate misses entirely: delivery method affects both consistency of use and absorption.

 The International Society of Sports Nutrition position stand on protein and exercise confirms that total daily protein intake and distribution matter more than obsessing over the "perfect" source (Jäger et al., 2017).
 Translation: consistency beats perfection.